 Going concern

-The Directors have performed a robust going concern assessment including a detailed review of the business’ 24-month rolling forecast and consideration of the principal risks faced by the Group and the Company, as detailed on pages 34 to 40.
-This assessment has paid particular attention to the impact of the ongoing global economic challenges on the aforementioned forecasts.
+The Directors have performed a robust going concern assessment including a detailed review of the business’ 24-month rolling forecast and consideration of the principal risks faced by the Group and the Company, as detailed on pages 32 to 38.
+This assessment has paid particular attention to current trading results and the impact of the current global economic challenges on the aforementioned forecasts.

 The Company maintains a strong balance sheet providing assurance to key stakeholders, including customers, suppliers and employees.
-The combined cash and other financial assets balance at 30 September 2022 was £68.8m, having reduced from £112.4m at 30 September 2021 following payment of the regular and special dividends of £83.5m in February 2022.
-Of the £68.8m, £2.8m is held in the Group’s subsidiaries in China for the sole purpose of funding the construction of our new manufacturing facilities.
-Of the remaining £66.0m, approximately 80% is held in the UK where the Company incurs the majority of its expenditure and 85% is held in instant access accounts.
-The Group has drawn debt of £15.7m in its Chinese subsidiaries (with a total facility of c.£45m available until December 2026) and has unutilised UK banking facilities of £40m through to October 2024, of which £20m is committed and immediately available and £20m is available subject to lender approval.
+The combined cash and other financial assets balance at 30 September 2023 was £33.5m, having reduced from £68.8m at 30 September 2022 following payment of the regular dividends of £40.1m in February 2023 and £11.7m in June 2023 and a strategic increase in the level of inventory held.
+Of the £33.5m, £3.4m is held in the Group’s subsidiaries in China for the sole purpose of funding the construction of our new manufacturing facilities.
+Of the remaining £30.1m, approximately 70% is held in the UK, on instant access, where the Company incurs the majority of its expenditure.
+The Group has drawn debt of £31.6m in its Chinese subsidiaries (with a total facility of c.£34.2m available until December 2026) and has unutilised UK banking facilities, renewed and extended in October 2023, of £60m through to October 2026, of which £40m is committed and immediately available and £20m is available subject to lender approval.

-The 24-month rolling forecast is derived from the Company’s Integrated Business Planning (‘IBP’) process which runs monthly.
-Each area of the business provides revised forecasts which consider a number of external data sources, triangulating with customer conversations, trends in market and country indices as well as forward-looking industry forecasts.
-For example, forecast aircraft build rates from the two major manufacturers for Aerospace, World Semiconductor Trade Statistics Semiconductor market forecasts for Electronics through to 2024 and Needham and IQVIA forecasts for Medical procedures.
+The 24-month forecast is derived from the Company’s Integrated Business Planning (‘IBP’) process which runs monthly.
+Each area of the business provides forecasts which consider a number of external data sources, triangulating with customer conversations, trends in market and country indices as well as forward-looking industry forecasts, for example forecast aircraft build rates from the two major manufacturers for Aerospace, rig count and purchasing manager indices for E&I, World Semiconductor Trade Statistics semiconductor market forecasts for Electronics, and Needham and IQVIA forecasts for Medical procedures.

-The assessment of going concern included conducting scenario analysis on the aforementioned forecast which, given current economic forecasts, focused on the Group’s ability to sustain a period of falling demand, whether caused by a pandemic, geo-political event(s) or other global economic challenges.
-In assessing the severity of the scenario analysis, the scale of the impact experienced during previous economic downturns has been used, including the differing impacts on Industrial versus Medical segments.
+The assessment of going concern included conducting scenario analysis on the aforementioned forecast which, given current economic forecasts and sales trends through the financial year ended 30 September 2023, where volumes dropped 24% year on year and 33% in the second half, exacerbated by rapid customer destocking, focused on the Group’s ability to sustain a further period of suppressed demand.
+In assessing the severity of the scenario analysis the scale and longevity of the impact experienced during previous economic downturns have been considered, including the differing impacts on the Sustainable Solutions versus Medical segments.

-• use of committed facility – £20m could be drawn at short notice.
-Conversations with our banking partner indicate that the £20m accordion could also be readily accessed.
+• use of committed facility – £40m could be drawn at short notice.
+Conversations with our banking partners indicate that the £20m uncommitted accordion could also be readily accessed.
 The covenants of the facility have been successfully tested under each of the scenarios;

-• deferral of capital expenditure – the base case capital investment over the next 12 months is approximately £50m as major projects are completed in China and the UK.
-This could be reduced significantly by limiting expenditure to essential projects, deferring all other projects later into 2024, with the exception of completing the manufacturing facilities in China which will continue as planned;
+• deferral of capital expenditure – the base case capital investment over the next 12 months is lower than recent years at approximately £30–£35m, with major projects completed in China and the UK.
+This could be reduced significantly by limiting expenditure to essential projects, deferring all other projects later into 2025 or beyond;

 Reverse stress testing was performed to identify the level that sales would need to drop by in order for the Group to run out of cash by the end of the going concern assessment period.
 Sales volumes would need to consistently drop materially below the low point in scenario 2 which is not considered plausible.

-As a result of this detailed assessment and with reference to the Company’s strong balance sheet, existing committed facilities and the cash preserving levers at the Company’s disposal, but also acknowledging the current economic uncertainty as a number of global economies close to/in recession and the war in Ukraine continues, the Board has concluded that the Company has sufficient liquidity to meet its obligations when they fall due for a period of at least 12 months after the date of this report.
+As a result of this detailed assessment and with reference to the Company’s strong balance sheet, existing committed facilities and the cash preserving levers at the Company’s disposal, but also acknowledging the current economic uncertainty with a number of global economies close to/in recession, the war in Ukraine continuing and tensions in the Middle East, the Board has concluded that the Company has sufficient liquidity to meet its obligations when they fall due for a period of at least 12 months after the date of this report.
 For this reason, they continue to adopt the going concern basis for preparing the financial statements.

 Viability statement